 There were some turbulent years for e-cigarette users and makers in North America and Australia as regulations for the devices were put in place, but in the UK they continued to grow in popularity.
 This was partly due to support from organisations like ASH, who saw the potential for e-cigarettes to help reduce the number of tobacco smokers in the UK, and therefore reduce deaths and illnesses from tobacco smoking.

 There’s also the problem that because e-cigarettes as we know them are still a relatively new invention, there’s not yet a great amount of data on their long-term usage.
-However, these inaccurate perceptions look set to change in the near future.
+However, these perceptions look set to change in the near future.

 Recent reports like the Government’s 2015 Public Health England review of e-cigarettes showed that e-cigarettes can be an effective, safe way to quit or cut down on smoking tobacco.

 Going from strength to strength